verdigado/emojify-hashes/README.md

 ## About

-I consider the status of this package to be `release-candidate`.
+I consider the status of this package to be `stable`.
 Contributions are welcome!

-Made by HerHde for [verdigado](https://verdigado.com/)
+Copyright 2022 verdigado eG <support@verdigado.com>